K4rlosReyes/APIPod/README.md

 ```bash
 apipod build
 ```
-This command creates the dockerfile and the server configuration file for you.
+This command creates the dockerfile for you, and select the correct docker template and cuda/cudnn versions and comes with ffmpeg installed.

-It will ask you a few questions like GPU support if not configured earlier for deploying the service.
+- For most users this already creates a sufficient solution.
+- However you are always free to create or customize the Dockerfile for your needs.

+Requirements:
+1. docker installed on your system.
+2. Depending on your setup a cuda/cudnn installation

+### Troubleshooting

+You are always free to create or edit the Dockerfile for your needs.
+Depending on your OS, your machine or your project setup you might occur one of those issues:
+- Build scripts fails
+- You can't build the docker container.

+In this cases don't
-Advanced users can also configure or write the docker and the yaml files theirsels.
+Advanced users can also configure or write the docker file for themselves

 ## Deploy to socaity
 Right after build you can deploy the service via the [socaity.ai](https://www.socaity.ai) dashboard.